‘Big ol’ ball of cold air’ headed for Chicago next week, with wind chills likely plunging to 20 below zero

 “Conditions aren’t really gonna warm up much during the day,” said Kevin Doom, a meteorologist with the weather service.

 With a high of 9 degrees expected, Sunday is on pace to be the first time the high fails to reach double digits since Dec.
 23, 2022, according to Doom.
-The high that day is predicted to be minus 1 degree.
+The high that day was minus 1 degree.

-“Conditions aren’t really gonna warm up much during the day,” Doom said.

 The city endured similar wind chills last February.